gharials/dev-path/docs/internet-web/web-pages.md

 The external resources are usually stored in the server's [static directory](web-servers.md#serving-static-contents), but can be in an external server too.
 After receiving an HTML, browsers [send requests to the server](./web-servers.md#how-an-http-server-serves-websites) for each of the specified resources.

-???+ info
-    **Passing CSS and JavaScript within HTML**
+???+ "Passing CSS and JavaScript within HTML"

     CSS and JavaScript can also be passed within the HTML document itself, instead of linking them as external resources.
+This approach is suitable for small CSS and JavaScript codes.
 This is done with the `<style>` and `<script>` tags, respectively.
-Example follows:
+An example follows:

     ```html
     <html>